Berti Vogts side is built within the now famous German 3-5-2 system that had brought them so much success for the better part of two decades.

-- Kuka’s impressive target man display saw him lead the line well, and be a constant out ball when defending deep.
+Kuka’s impressive target man display saw him lead the line well, serving as a constant threat in transition should the Czech’s need to take the pressure off themselves after a long period of defending deep.

-- Poborsky’s energy as a second striker often saw him pull into a wide position to offer an additional threat.
+Poborsky’s energy as a second striker was impressive, his movements often saw him pull into a wide area in an attempt to expose the spaces at the side of Germany’s back three.

 WHAT DO THE NUMBERS TELL US?